Allow EasyLlama Emails for Phishing Simulator in Google Workspace [Recommended]

 7. Click the "Add new" button.

-8. In the Client ID field, enter the value from step 2
+8. In the Client ID field, paste the Client ID copied in step 2.

-9. In the OAuth Scopes field, enter the value from step 2
+9. In the OAuth Scopes field, enter the value: https://www.googleapis.com/auth/gmail.insert

 10. Click the "Authorize" button.